 Most therapists offer a free 10-15 minute call before the first paid session.
 Use it.
 A few questions worth asking:

-• What does a typical session look like with you?
+- What does a typical session look like with you?
+This tells you whether they have a method or make it up as they go.

-• How do you handle cancellations?
+- How do you handle cancellations?
+A clear cancellation policy means fewer surprises later.

 If cost is a concern, ask directly.
 Most therapists can tell you whether they have any lower-fee spots open.
 In California, private-pay therapy typically runs $150-$250 per session.
 If that's out of reach, Open Path Collective or a community mental health center are real options.